+PNND and Religions for Peace present 'A Nuclear-Weapon-Free World: Our Common Good' to Izumi Nakamitsu, the UN High Representative for Disarmament.

-The proposal for a nuclear weapons convention is supported by 'A Nuclear-Weapon-Free World: Our Common Good', a joint statement by parliamentarians, mayors and religious leaders.
-The statement will help build support for a nuclear weapons convention, especially at the 2018 UN High Level Conference on Nuclear Disarmament.
+and religious leaders.
+The statement will be used to help build support for a nuclear weapons convention, especially at the 2018 UN High Level Conference on Nuclear Disarmament.

-An initial step in such negotiations, which could be agreeable to the nuclear-armed States, would be the adoption of a framework agreement, which outlines the general requirements and obligations to achieve a nuclear-weapons convention, but leaves the details for further negotiations.
+An initial step in such negotiations, which might be agreeable to the nuclear armed States, would be the adoption of a framework agreement, outlining the general requirements and obligations to achieve a nuclear-weapons convention, but leaving the details for further negotiations.

 Parliamentarians can promote negotiations for a nuclear weapons convention (or package of agreements) in their parliaments, in inter-parliamentary forums and by endorsing joint statements such as 'A Nuclear-Weapon-Free World: Our Common Good.'
-Parliamentarians can urge the nuclear-armed and allied States to adopt a framework agreement at the 2018 UN High Level Conference on Nuclear Disarmament.
+Parliamentarians can urge the nuclear armed and allied States to adopt a framework agreement at the 2018 UN High Level Conference on Nuclear Disarmament.